fur-q/promptly/README.md

 # promptly

-promptly is a shell prompt, except I put a Lua in it.
+promptly is a shell prompt which has had a Lua put in it.

 ## Installation

-Have pkg-config and LuaJIT installed and run `make`, then put `promptly` somewhere on your `$PATH`.
+- Have pkg-config and Lua 5.2 or LuaJIT installed
+- Run `make LUA=lua-5.2` to build with Lua 5.2, or `make` to build with LuaJIT
+- Put `promptly` somewhere on your PATH

 ## Usage